 If your child can’t memorise this rhyme, you have this FREE downloadable checklist of the 9 hand washing steps.
 It has the kids’ favourite Mickey Mouse cartoon and I am sure they will LOVE it.

 Click on download below, take a printout, and hang it on the walls of your washroom above the basin.
 This helps the kids remember the steps each time they go to wash their hands.

 3. Make a kid-friendly wash station

-Motivate your kids for maintaining hand hygiene by using these kids-friendly soap dispensers.
-(See below)
+Motivate your kids for maintaining hand hygiene by using the kids-friendly soap dispensers.

 Fill the dispensers with fragrant soaps your kids love.
 You can also keep a “Clean and Fragrant Hands” competition in your house to see who has the most clean and nice smelling hands.